Florence-Team-8/anomaly-detection-project/README.md

 > Javascript-i had the most traffic for both the Full Stack PHP & Java programs.
 This makes sense since JavaScript is a highly used programming language for web > developers because it allows users to interact with web pages.
 While the most accessed for Data Science was the classification overview.
 The Classification      > Methodology is the most used for Supervised Learning.

+#### 7. Which lessons are least accessed?

+> Program 4 (Front End Program) was not used in the responses for the most and least accessed endpoints since it was a test group.
+Full Stack PHP & Java did not > have similar low accessed endpoints as they did for the most accessed endpoints.
+There least accessed included some Data Science pages while the lows for Data > Science were lessons that are least used in Data Science.

 #### 3. Are there students who, when active, hardly access the curriculum?
 If so, what information do you have about these students?
 - Most of the pings are either towards the end of the program, or immediately the day after
 - Some have a lot of pings at the beginning of the program start and stop once it hits two weeks